mlauss2/sandec/README.md

 with a simple SDL2-based player application to demonstrate library use.

-Can also play game movies from Curse of Monkey Island, Shadows of the Empire, Mysteries of the Sith, The Dig, Full Throttle.
-Some of Rebel Assault 1 and most of Rebel Assault II.
+Can also play game movies from Curse of Monkey Island, Shadows of the Empire, Mysteries of the Sith, The Dig, Full Throttle,  some of Rebel Assault 1 and most of Rebel Assault II.

 If you find this useful, I'd be very happy if you dropped me a line!